rtasalem/draft-my-cv/README.md

 # Draft My CV
-Status: WIP<br>

 A CV (resume) generator that takes in information such as contact details, education, work experience, projects and builds a ready to download CV using the [University of Harvard's Mignone Center for Career Success Bullet Point Resume Template](https://careerservices.fas.harvard.edu/resources/bullet-point-resume-template/), often regarded as one of the best CV/resume templates.

-Once your CV has been generated you can download it as a Word document or a PDF, ready to submit alongside any job or internship applications.

 This application is intended to cut down the time taken to create a structured, clear, and well-crafted CV for anyone who is currently job hunting.
 Good luck!

 All information you enter is used solely to generate your CV and is not stored, saved, or transmitted to any database or third-party service.
-Once your CV is generated, your data is immediately discarded and not retained by our system in any form.
+Once your CV is generated, your data is immediately discarded and not retained by the system in any form.

 ## Features
-TBC
+Download generated CV as a Word document or PDF.
+System-based automatic theme detection for light or dark mode.

 ## Prequisites
 Node.js v23+ <br>